 The counselling service provides free counselling for Liverpool John Moores University students.
-The Service is made up of an administrator and a team of qualified counsellors offering one-to-one counselling and therapeutic groups.
+The Service is made up of an administrator and a team of qualified counsellors offering one-to-one counselling.

 What is counselling?